WEGLI01/addition-prog/README.md

 # addition-prog
-This is for my Unit 2 Assignment for IT414.
+This is for Wesley Silverthorn's Unit 2 Assignment for IT414.